SantigBenites/Projeto1SegApli/README.md

 #call(["python", "src/clearUserFiles.py"])
 ```

-Moreover in line 142 to 146 of Cripto.py you will find commented
+Moreover in line 142 to 146 of Cripto.py in the Bank folder you will find commented
 ```
 #with open(f"{os.getcwd()}/src/MBec/bank.auth","wb") as f:
 #    f.write(cert.public_bytes(serialization.Encoding.PEM))